tommed/engineering-manager-manifesto/docs/product.md

 title: Product
 ---

-# Product
+## Product

-This section covers 'product' management, collaboration with product teams, and delivering value to users.
+This section covers product management, collaboration with product teams, and delivering value to users.